 Be sure to register for your major’s First Year Seminar course on CUNYfirst.

-We’ve planned a series of events to support you as you transition through your first semester of LaGuardia.
+We’ve planned a series of events to support you as you transition through your first semester at LaGuardia.

 It’s never too early to plan your next steps after LaGuardia.
 Meet with your Transfer and Career Advisors to develop an academic plan that sets you on the right path to meet your future goals.

-You can count on your advisor to help you map out the best route to graduation, four-year colleges and careers.
+Count on your advisor to help you map out the best route to graduation, four-year colleges and a career.
 If you have any questions, log into your My LaGuardia page and click on the Ask my Advising Team button.